quality-liquid/cupid_code/Documentation/Design/Requirements/new-requirements-team3.md

 * The documentation is unclear in some ways, following what they had written for project setup I have been unable to get the Dater signup page to work.

+### Conclusion to summary of previous requirements

+The last teams requirements specification is thorough and a great starting point for our team.
+They have outlined in great detail what precisely the users and customers should and should not expect.
+Our team will build on top of these requirements to enhance the existing application, add features, remove bugs, and create an application that implements agentic AI to a greater degree, giving the application a degree of autonomy that it didn't have before.